sn-lab/MouseGoggles/README.md

 	* Choose OS: "Raspberry Pi OS (32-bit)"
 	* Choose Storage: -select your SD card-
 	* Write
-	* Insert the SD card into your Raspberry Pi, and power it on
+	* Insert the SD card into your Raspberry Pi and power it on

 2. Install the Godot game engine
 	* Open up the Raspberry Pi command terminal and enter each line, one at a time: